NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

 #### 5.1.
 Generate Harvest Configuration File

 Modify the `harvest.yml` found in this repo with your clusters details.
-You mostly should just have to change the `<FSxN_ip_X>` to the IP of your FSxN.
+You should just have to change the `<FSxN_ip_X>` with the IP addresses of your FSxNs.
 Add as many pollers as you need to monitor all your FSxNs.
 There should be an AWS Secrets Manager secret for each FSxN.

 ```yaml